laryskasagan/laryskasagan.github.io/_pages/about.md

 permalink: /about/
 ---

-I am an engineer with a strong passion for Artificial Intelligence, Machine Learning, and Data Science.
+I am an engineer with a strong passion for AI, Machine Learning, and Data Science.
 Currently, I am pursuing my Master's in Computer Science with a focus on Machine Learning and Data Science.
 I am particularly intrigued by the potential of data to uncover insights, optimize processes, and inform better decision-making.

 ### 💼 Current Role